Welcome to ACEP’s Clinical Emergency Data Registry

 - A QCDR collates data that can be utilized for fulfilling Merit-Based Incentive Payment Plan (MIPS), which is one of the two CMS Quality Payment Program (QPP) tracks.

-- QCDRs were constructed for specialty providers to create specialty-specific measures, to promote interoperability, and to reduce reporting burden.
+- QCDRs were developed for clinicians to create specialty-specific measures (E.g. ACEP measures), to measure quality performance processes and outcomes (QPP measures), to promote interoperability, and to reduce reporting burden.

 CEDR as a QCDR

 - CEDR is a QCDR developed by the American College of Emergency Physicians for Emergency Physicians.

 - CEDR collects clinical and/ or billing data for groups and individual MIPS eligible and non-eligible clinicians, research groups, and academic institutions.

 - CEDR as a QCDR can be utilized to electronically submit Quality Performance data, Promoting Interoperability (PI) data , and Improvement activities (IA) directly to CMS.

 QCDRs collate and transfer CMS developed measures and specialty- specific measures that can influence strategic care coordination and Medicare Part B reimbursement.
 Conversely, A Qualified Registry collates and transfers CMS only developed measures that can influence strategic care coordination and Medicare Part B reimbursement.

 Developed by ACEP, the Clinical Emergency Data Registry (CEDR) is the first Emergency Medicine specialty-wide registry to measure acute care quality, outcomes, practice patterns, and trends in emergency care.
 The CEDR registry ensures that emergency physicians, rather than other parties, are identifying what practices work best for them.

 What are the benefits of participating in CEDR?